charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 And this document/assignment: http://www.ccalvert.net/books/CloudNotes/Assignments/GitNewRepo.html

-It would definitely be a mistake to put a private key in a public git repository.
+It would definitely be a mistake to put a private key in a public Git repository.
 A private repository is probably okay to use, but still not recommended as eventually you may want to share your repository with others.
 Putting your public keys on Git is probably okay, but also probably not very useful.
 The best plan is to either create two or more pairs, or to create one pair and upload to Google Drive so you can download it as needed at home or at school.

 If you want, it is possible to put a password on your private key.